 Author Helen Schwartz

-The City of Light in the dark years of Nazi Occupation is where I have set my tale.
-I’ve researched the topic of Nazi art theft and the glorious and checkered history of Jews in France for many years.
+The City of Light in the dark years of Nazi Occupation is the setting of my story.
+I’ve researched the topic of Nazi art theft and the glorious and beleaguered history of Jews in France for many years.
 Thieves of Paris brings these two interests together.

 Author, software programmer, on-line educator, murder mystery writer.
 In my career as university professor and then as mystery writer I’ve enjoyed many jobs and produced quite a range of publications large and small.

-Thieves of Paris, my historical suspense novel, will be my first published book-length fiction.
+Thieves of Paris, my historical suspense novel, is my first published book-length fiction.
 In addition I’ve published two short stories.
 (Both stories are available on-line under my Writings tab.)